- Program Overview

 Students are responsible for being available during the day for the program and arranging their own transportation.

 Alverno offers a variety of courses to meet your needs and interests.

 A sampling of courses is provided below.
 If you do not see a specific course listed, explore additional options through Alverno's Course Catalog.
-You may also contact Admissions Counselor Julie Salentine to discuss your interest and the course approval process.
+If you choose a course from our Course Catalog, you must contact Julie Salentine to determine eligibility and availability of the course.

 *Please note, some courses may require a placement assessment to determine eligibility for the class.
 Based on prior coursework, students may be eligible for courses not listed.

 Science and Women establishes a foundation in the biological sciences with a strong emphasis on the role of women in all aspects of science from research to choosing science as a career.